digitalkosovski/MappingWorkshop2025/README.md

-# DHSpring2025
+# MappingWorkshop2025
-Materials for the Spring School in Digital Methods for Historians
+Materials for the workshop "Introduction to mapping for humanities scholars"

+Contains:
+* Syllabus
+* A CSV file with European capitals and their population.
+* A geojson file with the borders of the regions of Greece and their GDP.
+* Instructions to download QGIS